 The expansion of editing agencies is also the result of an enormous expansion of science in China and other Asian countries.
 Although many non-native-speaking researchers ask native-English-speaking colleagues to check their work, in most Asian institutes there are not enough native speakers to check all the papers being produced.
 In addition, Chinese academics are often rewarded financially for publications in English-language journals, which means that it can make sense to pay for editing to make this more likely.

 Some publishers have now entered into partnerships with editing agencies.
 This means that if a manuscript is rejected because of language problems, or if revision is invited after peer review but language problems have been mentioned by the reviewers, the journal suggests that the authors get their manuscript checked by a native speaker, and sometimes recommends a particular editing agency.
 Sometimes authors from that journal publisher receive a discount on the agency's fees.
-Other publishers list a selection of agencies, without recommending one in particular, in their instructions for authors (see, for example, this list from SAGE UK, this list from Public Library of Science and this list from Wiley).
+Other publishers list a selection of agencies, without recommending one in particular, in their instructions for authors (see, for example, this list from Public Library of Science and this list from Wiley).
 And some publishers have set up their own editing services (such as Elsevier and Nature Publishing Group).

 What's distinctive about working for editing agencies?

 I enjoy working for editing agencies for several reasons.
 In general, this kind of work has a lot of the advantages of working directly for authors but without many of the disadvantages.